ishahzaibhaider/Ideofuzion/replit.md

 ## Recent Changes

-**January 24, 2025 - Database Integration Complete**
+**January 24, 2025 - Migration to MongoDB Atlas Complete**
-- Added PostgreSQL database with Drizzle ORM integration
+- Migrated from PostgreSQL to MongoDB Atlas
-- Replaced in-memory storage (MemStorage) with DatabaseStorage class
+- Replaced Drizzle ORM with Mongoose for MongoDB operations
-- Successfully deployed database schema with users, jobs, and candidates tables
-- All LSP errors resolved and database connectivity confirmed
+- Updated all schemas from Drizzle pgTable to Mongoose Schema
+- Modified storage layer to use MongoDB ObjectIds instead of integer IDs
+- Updated all API routes to handle string-based MongoDB IDs
+- Removed PostgreSQL dependencies and added MongoDB/Mongoose packages
-- System now persists data permanently and ready for production use
+- System now requires MONGODB_URI environment variable for connection

 ## User Preferences